-- Both the 'S' and 'U' grade count towards the total S/U Option entitlement. - For courses read on an S/U basis, the Units are obtained only if a student attains a Satisfactory 'S' grade for the course. - All courses read on S/U basis are excluded from the computation of the GPA. - S/U option, once exercised, is irrevocable.
-Students may not later request for a conversion to a letter grade. - For the latest updates on S/U options, please refer to - https://www.nus.edu.sg/registrar/academic-information-policies/undergraduate-students/continuation-and-graduation-requirements#SU and - o https://myportal.nus.edu.sg/studentportal/academics/ug/su-homepage.html
+- Both the 'S' and 'U' grade count towards the total S/U Option entitlement. - For courses read on an S/U basis, the Unit is obtained only if a student attains a Satisfactory 'S' grade for the course. - All courses read on S/U basis are excluded from the computation of the GPA. - S/U option, once exercised, is irrevocable.
+Students may not later request for a conversion to a letter grade. - For the latest updates on S/U options, please refer to

+- o https://myportal.nus.edu.sg/studentportal/academics/ug/su-homepage.html